denten-books/plain-text/2-device.md

 > The eugenic dreamer and the technological dreamer have one idea in common to substitute and hasten the slow process of nature.
 Once the creative process is encapsulated in a book it is *given*; it can be recapitulated eternally by everybody without the effort of creating anew.
 Once a machine for a certain pattern of performance is invented a certain produce can be turned out in infinite numbers practically without effort [...]
 Once that miraculous eugenic formula will be found a human society will be given prefect and smooth at birth, like a book off a press [@moreno_who_1953, 236].

-Like king Thamus from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought itself.
-Instrumental and institutional mechanisms alike fell under
-suspicion: the plow, the pen, the book, the typewriter, the gun, the rocket and the atomic bomb, radio and television, central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
+Similar to king Thamus from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought itself.
+Instrumental and institutional mechanisms alike fell under suspicion: the plow, the pen, the book, the typewriter, the gun, the rocket and the atomic bomb, radio and television, central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
 Contrary to my intuitions, this list places both books and bombs at the same level of analysis.
 For Moreno, the one resembles the other in that they both embody a kind of agency detached from its human sources.
 Once released, both books and bombs seem to act in the world autonomously; they do not reach their destination at once; their impact is delayed in time and space.
 Volition so detached and animated operates without consensus or comprehension.
 Splintered from its source, the robot staggers forth, *golem*-like, through books, laws, and social institutions.